College of Law > About > Diversity, Equity & Inclusion > Pipeline Programs & Collaborations

 Financial Support: Scholars are eligible for a stipend in each of the first two years of the program (and receive a paid internship during the third year) to cover travel expenses and offset missed wages to ensure that everyone is able to participate in the program, regardless of financial need.
 Scholars who complete the three-year program, apply to and are admitted to DePaul College of Law also are eligible to receive up to a $40,000 annual law school scholarship renewable for three years.

 Ongoing Programming: Scholars have the opportunity to stay connected with their cohort throughout the year through career panels, skills workshops and special events at DePaul College of Law and other program partners.

 Rising freshman of any college or university interested in applying for the first FGLP program cohort can access the application here:

 Rising freshman to any college or university interested in applying for the FGLP program cohort can access the application at go.depaul.edu/fglp.
-Completed applications are due by March 31, 2023, and applicants will be notified of their decision by May 1, 2023.
+Completed applications are due by March 1, 2024, and applicants will be notified of their decision by May 1, 2024.